tinkercademy-bootcamp/chat-project-HariAakash646/exercise-3/README.md

   * std::unique_ptr
 - Does changing your optimization level in `CXXFLAGS` from `-O0` to `-O3` have any impact on the answers to any of the above questions?
+  * The size of the assembly code generated changes but the memory layout remains the same.

 ## More Thinking About Performance

 - After your experiments with Compiler Explorer, do you have any updates for your answers in exercise-2?
+  * Inline calling of functions depends upon the presence of optimization flags.
+  * No optimization for O0

 ### Bonus: Do Not Watch Now